George Saunders: Awards

 In 2013, Saunders won the PEN/Malamud Award for Excellence in the Short Story.
-His short-story collection Tenth of December won the 2013 Story Prize.
-The collection also won the inaugural Folio Prize in 2014, "the first major English-language book prize open to writers from around the world".
-The collection was also a finalist for the National Book Award and was named one of the "10 Best Books of 2013" by the editors of the New York Times Book Review.
+His short-story collection Tenth of December was named one of the "10 Best Books of 2013" by the editors of The New York Times Book Review.
 In a January 2013 cover story, The New York Times Magazine called Tenth of December "the best book you'll read this year".
 One of the stories in the collection, "Home", was a 2011 Bram Stoker Award finalist.

 In 2017, Saunders published his first novel, Lincoln in the Bardo, which won the Booker Prize and was a New York Times bestseller.